4Securitas/rstconn/README.md

 A TCPKill is a utility that implements a **TCP reset attack** for IPv4 and IPv6 written in python and scapy.

-RESET is a flag in TCP packets to indicate that the conection is not longer working.
+RESET is a flag in TCP packets to indicate that the connection is not longer working.
 If any of the two participants in a TCP connection send a packet contains such a RESET flag, the connection will be closed immediately.